 The park grounds were renovated in 2015.
 The cabin itself was closed in 1991, and it sat unused until rehabilitation was begun in 2016.
 The games have changed from the days of kids’ contests for “Mr. and Miss Kensington” or “Ugliest Dog,” but the spirit of family, community and play will always stay alive at Kensington Cabin Park.

-This station is the second oldest active one in the county.
-Take a look up at the roof– there you’ll see the construction date 1891 written in period lettering.
-Back then it was called Knowles Station named for George Knowles whose farm was subdivided to create much of the town today.
-For just 35 cents Washingtonians could ditch their horse and buggies and take an 11 mile trip out to Kensington from DC’s Union Station.
+This station is the second-oldest active one in the county.
+Note on the roof the construction date 1891, written in period lettering.
+Back then it was called Knowles Station, named for George Knowles whose farm was subdivided to create much of the Town today.
+For just 35 cents Washingtonians could ditch their horse and buggies and take an 11-mile trip out to Kensington from DC’s Union Station.